ReFreezed/HotParticles/misc/README.txt

 Press left and right arrow keys while hovering over controls to shift the value.
 Hold Ctrl or Shift to go slower or faster.

+Zoom in and out with the mouse wheel.

 3. Shortcuts
 ------------------------------------------------------------------------------